Spicy Ramen Noodles

 Recipe Tips & Notes

-- The Proteins.
-I am using shrimp for this recipe, as the shrimp are very easy to lightly poach in the ramen broth.
-However, you can use others, such as chicken, pork, beef, fish, tofu and more.
+I am using shrimp for this recipe, but you can use other proteins, such as chicken, pork, beef, fish, tofu and more.
 I love a good chicken ramen or pork ramen.
-Ramen is perfect for leftover proteins you may have on hand.
-Just toss them into the broth to warm up.
+Try this birria ramen recipe, too.

-- Store Bought Ramen Noodles.
-If you have a hard time finding ramen noodles, you can use the noodles that come in the pre-made packages of ramen, like chicken ramen or beef ramen.
-Just discard the seasoning packets and build your own.
-So much better that way!
+If you have a hard time finding ramen noodles, you can use the noodles that come in the pre-made packages of ramen, like chicken ramen noodles or beef ramen.

 That’s it, my friends.
 I hope you enjoy my spicy ramen noodles recipe.
 Let me know if you make it.
 I’d love to hear how you tweaked it to make it your own, you crazy chiliheads!
 Keep it spicy!